tinyvision-ai-inc/tinyclunx33_zephyr_example/example_usb_cdc_shell/README.md

 uart:~$
 ```

-The baudrate can be ignored: there is no physical UART involved: directly USB.
+The baudrate can be ignored: there is no physical UART involved.